paulthebaker/paulthebaker.github.io/_posts/2018-09-07-bayes-fit-line.md

 I recently went back to some notes I wrote for a lecture on Bayesian statistics for first year astronomy graduate students.
 I think Bayesian statistics can be pretty straightforward in terms of the logic used to solve problems, however, the computational methods can be complicated.
-In the liturature when we see Bayesian methods in use we often see specialized, computationally expensive ones like Markov chain Monte Carlo (MCMC) and Nested Sampling.
+In the literature when we see Bayesian methods in use we often see specialized, computationally expensive ones like Markov chain Monte Carlo (MCMC) and Nested Sampling.
-When it comes to multi-dimensional analyses or those with non-trivial correllation, these methods are often necessary.
+When it comes to multi-dimensional analyses or those with non-trivial correlation, these methods are often necessary.
 For simpler 1D or 2D problems we can use similiarly simpler methods that better illustrate the underlying machinery of Bayesian data anlsyis.

 One of the most fundamental problems of data anlaysis is fitting a line to data.